Why You’re Not Losing Weight

 Have Cheat Meals (or Snacks), Not Cheat Days

-Tips For Staying on Track
+Tips For Staying on Track Over The Weekend

 Hitting a Plateau

-- Overtraining: If you exercise too much, your body may respond by decreasing the number of calories you burn on your rest days.
+- Overtraining: If you exercise too much, your body may respond by burning fewer calories on your rest days.

 Am I seeing any results?